fermyon/developer/content/spin/v2/python-components.md

 ## `componentize-py`

 The Python SDK is built using [`componentize-py`](https://github.com/bytecodealliance/componentize-py).
-It is a [Bytecode Alliance](https://bytecodealliance.org/) project that allows converting a Python application to a webassembly component.
+It is a [Bytecode Alliance](https://bytecodealliance.org/) project that allows converting a Python application to a WebAssembly component.
 It can be installed using the following command:

 ```bash
 pip3 install componentize-py